Table of Contents

 However, the inventory is still really low.
 If and when inventory increases, we will see a more balanced market.
 This is truly a very unusual market.

-- Altogether 341 homes sold, down 27% from last year.
-96 of these were new construction homes…up from 66 last month.
+- Altogether 340 homes sold, down 25% from last year.
+48 of these were new construction homes…down from 51 last month.

-Although demand is slowing, we must remember that the previous year the number of sales was abnormally high.
-In contrast, the demand that we are seeing is what we like to call NORMAL.
+Although demand has been slowing since summer, we must remember that the previous year the number of sales was abnormally high.
+In contrast, the demand that we are seeing is closer to a NORMAL market, the inventory, however, is about 20% of a normal market.

-The Inventory of homes for sale in December was up 41% over this time last year…to an average of 368 listings.
+The Inventory of homes for sale in August was down 24% over this time last year…to an average of 322 listings.

 Keep in mind that a “normal” inventory is between 1200 and 1300 homes on the market.
-This abnormally low inventory has created a strong seller’s market for a couple of years.
-Even though demand has cooled, the low inventory still creates competition for those buyers who are in the market.
+This abnormally low inventory has created a strong seller’s market for several years.
+Even though demand has cooled from the highs of last year, the low inventory still creates competition for those buyers who are in the market.

 Detailed Market Statistics for Frederick County

-Average Days on Market (DOM) the time it takes to get a home under contract is: 23 DAYS , up from 18 days at this time last year, less than the 5 year average of 30 days.
+Average Days on Market (DOM) the time it takes to get a home under contract is: 14 DAYS, the same as this time last year, less than the 5-year average of 21 days.

-New Listings in December: There were 281 new listings during the month, down 25% from last December.
-There are 363 homes under contract, making their way to closing, 44% less than last year.
+New Listings in August: There were 345 new listings during the month, down 29% from last year.

 Why is DOM (Days on Market) an important statistic?